EFrion/EFrion.github.io/_pages/about.md

 text-align: justify}
 </style>

 Hello there!
-I am a theorerical physicist fascinated by the Universe on every scale, trying to understand the origins of large-scale structures and of their magnetic fields, the nature of dark energy, and the role of quantum effects in the very early Universe.
+I have been a physicist for many years, fascinated by the Universe on every scale, trying to understand the origins of large-scale structures and of their magnetic fields, the nature of dark energy, and the role of quantum effects in the very early Universe.
+Today, I am shifting towards quantitative research, drawn by the striking similarity of the concepts and tools used to describe both our Universe and financial markets.
+I am currently looking for a company which would be interested in my skills, hit me up if you know something!

 I am an editor of the Open Journal of Astrophysics!